-\paragraph{Evaluation Model} To determine whether a prompt–response pair constitutes a jailbreak, we employed the \texttt{HarmBench\_Mistral-7b-val-cls}\footnote{\url{https://huggingface.co/cais/HarmBench-Mistral-7b-val-cls}} model.
+We employed the \texttt{HarmBench\_Mistral-7b-val-cls}\footnote{\url{https://huggingface.co/cais/HarmBench-Mistral-7b-val-cls}} model to determine whether a prompt-response pair constitutes a jailbreak.
 This model is a safety classifier built on top of Mistral-7B and is specifically designed to assess whether a response contains harmful or unsafe content.

 \paragraph{Setup for Computing Diversities among Unsafe Responses} To compute the average cosine distances among unsafe responses (Section~\ref{sec:div_analysis_unsafe_resp} and Appendix~\ref{app:qualitative_diversity_analysis}), we used the \texttt{all-mpnet-base-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}} sentence embedding model, which is based on the MPNet architecture.
-Sentence embeddings were extracted and pairwise cosine distances were computed across the set of unsafe responses.
+Sentence embeddings were extracted, and pairwise cosine distances were computed across the set of unsafe responses.

 For BERTScore-based analysis, we define the BERTScore distance for each pair of the unsafe responses as $1-$BERTScore.
 To compute pairwise BERTScores among unsafe responses, we used the last-layer hidden representations from the \texttt{microsoft/deberta-xlarge-mnli}\footnote{\url{https://huggingface.co/microsoft/deberta-xlarge-mnli}} model as token embeddings.
 This model is based on the DeBERTa-xlarge architecture.